No matter how much you earn, everyone needs to learn how to budget money.

 If you have little to nothing left, or your outgoings total more than your income, you need to look at areas where you can save money.

 The first place to look for savings is in your non-essential outgoings section.
 What can you cut back on?

 Can you eat out less often?
 Or buy less takeout coffee?
-It is good to have a social budget, but you might need to reduce your spending in order to live comfortably within your means.
+It is good to have a social budget, but you might need to reduce your spending to live comfortably within your means.